jobgithubwilher/house_price/README.md

 **Statistical Problem:** Predict house prices based on various features of the properties: size, location and condition.

 **MLOps & Production Readiness**
-- Differentitate our project bz integrating MLOps practices using ZenMl and MLFlow.
+- Differentitate our project by integrating MLOps practices using ZenMl and MLFlow.
-- Implement CI/CD pipelines to automate testing, deployment, of the model in production.
 - Ensure the model is not only accurate but also maintainable, scalable, and readz for real-world use.

 ## Prepare local environment